HMTSS Te Mataili: Design

 Australia designed the patrol vessels using commercial off-the-shelf equipment, to make it easier to maintain the vessels in small, remote, shipyards.

 Operational history

 The International Work Group for Indigenous Affairs an international human rights group, questioned how the government used Te Mataili after it invoked Tuvalu's Public Order Act, suspending public gatherings, for 14 days, in January 2011.
-She was moored near the official residences of the Governor General and Prime Minister.
+It was moored near the official residences of the Governor General and Prime Minister.
 Some commentators expressed that, if her crew were armed it would have eroded Tuvalu's peaceful traditions.

 In October 2011 the government of Tuvalu had to declare a state of emergency when potable water reserves dropped to a dangerous level.
 Te Mataili carried a Red Cross desalinization unit to Nukulaelae.

 On March 3, 2017, Te Mataili rescued two distressed fishers, off Fuafatu.